-This means creating a dedicated place for family and friends to connect and remember your loved one.
+This means creating a dedicated place loved ones to connect and remember your loved one.

 A Consistent Place of Healing